 Figure 6.3.
+Concrete Duct Bank Conduits Entering a Vault or Handhole

-Concrete duct bank conduits entering a vault or handhole
+For each duct bank that penetrates the vault or handhole:

-For each duct bank that penetrates the vault or handhole, install 50 ft of bare 250 kcmil wire in the bottom of that duct bank to form a concrete-encased electrode.
-Wire must be positioned near the bottom corner of encasement to ensure it is surrounded by a minimum of 2 inches of concrete on all sides when concrete is poured.
-Install a ground rod outside the vault.
-For each electrode, install 20 ft of additional wire in order to route it from the electrode, up through drilled hole in vault, and down to common grounding point within vault.
-Drill a hole into each vault wall for each grounding electrode entry.
-Drill each hole through the vault on the same wall that the electrode enters, above the water table if present.
-At entry into vault, exothermically weld each wire by cutting the wire and welding it back together to eliminate air gaps between strands.
-Seal the wire's entry into vault with non-shrink grout to prevent water intrusion.
+- Install 50 ft of bare 250 kcmil wire in the bottom of that duct bank to form a concrete-encased electrode.
+Wire must be positioned near the bottom corner of encasement to ensure it is surrounded by a minimum of 2 inches of concrete on all sides when concrete is poured. - Install a ground rod outside the vault.
+For each electrode, install 20 ft of additional wire in order to route it from the electrode, up through drilled hole in vault, and down to common grounding point within vault. - Drill a hole into each vault wall for each grounding electrode entry. - Drill each hole through the vault on the same wall that the electrode enters, above the water table if present.
+At entry into vault, exothermically weld each wire by cutting the wire and welding it back together to eliminate air gaps between strands and form an exothermic waterstop. - Seal the wire's entry into vault with non-shrink grout to prevent water intrusion.